-Trump’s policies stir up old resentments in Mexico
+Trump doesn’t hit Mexico hard but stirs up old resentments

 Mexico is mobilizing to resist President Donald Trump's policies in ways that range from the sensible to the strange.

-MEXICO CITY — Mexico is mobilizing to resist President Donald Trump’s policies in ways that range from the sensible to the strange.
+MEXICO CITY (AP) — Mexico is mobilizing to resist President Donald Trump’s policies in ways that range from the sensible to the strange.

 Mexican negotiators are hammering out a trade deal with Europe in a bid to reduce reliance on U.S. markets following Trump’s pledge to renegotiate the North American Free Trade Agreement and his efforts to stop companies from moving U.S. plants south of the border.
 The U.S. receives three-quarters of Mexico’s exports and supplies half its imports.